-4. To maximize the potential, you need to combine or multiply
+4. To maximize the potential, you need to combine

 Don't make the common mistake of thinking you only need to make an affiliate site to make money.
 You either need to combine it with other successful online business concepts such as direct marketing or drop shipping, or you need to create multiple affiliate sites.